Ballardvale station: Restored service

 The MBTA purchased most of the B&M commuter assets, including the Western Route, on December 27, 1976.
 Planning began in 1978 for restoration of Haverhill service using the Merrimack Valley Regional Transit Authority as a funding intermediary.
 Haverhill Line service returned on December 17, 1979, including the resumption of the Ballardvale stop.
 In January 1989, the MBTA allocated $770,000 for new parking lots and accessible mini-high platforms at Ballardvale and Andover.
 The platforms at the two stations were constructed in 1992.

 Ballardvale station was left as single track after the 2010–2017 double-tracking project.
-However, the MBTA plans to reconstruct the station and add a second track.
+However, the MBTA planned to later reconstruct the station and add a second track.
+In August 2026, the MBTA received a $139.6 million grant from the Federal Railroad Administration to add 6.8 miles of double track between Reading and Andover.
+The project will include reconstruction of Ballardvale and three other stations with accessible mini-high platforms.
+Construction at Ballardvale, which will include a short section of second track through the station, was expected to take place in 2028 and 2029.